Swedish Wikipedia: Massive deletions in robot-made articles

-On 27 September 2012 it reached 500,000 articles.
+On 27 September 2012, the wiki reached 500,000 articles.
 On 15 June 2013 it reached 1,000,000 articles and rose from 8th to 5th place.
 This is in large part due to a community project where bots were used in producing articles for all existing species of plants and animals.
 When finished, this project alone created more than a million articles, most short and sourced through available online databases on the subject.
-In 2014 about half of its articles were created by a single bot.
+In 2014 about half of its articles were created by a single bot, Lsjbot.
 During 2015 and 2016, Lsjbot wrote more than 1 million geographical articles, increasing the number of articles to nearly 3.8 million by November 2016 when it stopped.
 While this practice allowed the Swedish Wikipedia to become the second largest worldwide, quality suffered from a lack of sourcing, shallow articles, duplicates, and outdated information.
 Facing these problems, tide turned against the bots and article deletions started outpacing new creations.
 From the 2016 maximum of 3.8 million articles, the count to below 3.3 million articles in March 2021, and as of December 2021, the count dropped below 2.8 million articles.